Frequently asked questions about health insurance

 New Jersey initially opted to let the federal government run its health insurance exchange but expanded Medicaid in 2014.
 And by October 2020, New Jersey was running its own exchange platform.

 In 2013, according to US Census data, 13.2% of New Jersey residents were uninsured.
 By 2018, that had fallen to 7.4%, although it grew to 7.9% by 2019.
 Across all states, the uninsured rate started out higher than New Jersey – at 14.5% – and fell to an average of 8.6% by 2016, but had grown to 9.2% percent by 2019.

-As of 2020, there were nearly 225,000 people with effectuated private health plans through the New Jersey exchange.
+As of early 2022, more than 324,000 people were enrolled in private health plans through the New Jersey exchange.
 All of these people had coverage for the ACA’s essential health benefits without lifetime or annual caps on the benefits.
-Nearly 175,000 of these enrollees were receiving premium subsidies, and nearly 108,000 were receiving cost-sharing reductions.
+More than 280,000 of these enrollees were receiving federal premium subsidies, and more than 155,000 were receiving cost-sharing reductions.

 New Jersey is also offering its own state-based premium subsidies as of 2021, which are provided in addition to the federally-provided subsidies.
-These subsidies were initially only available to people earning up to 400% of the poverty level, but they’ve been expanded to 600% of the poverty level as of May 2021.
+These subsidies were initially only available to people earning up to 400% of the poverty level, but they’ve since been expanded to 600% of the poverty level.